-We got another clue in the form of a leaked regulatory filing for an upcoming MacBook Pro.
-Filed with the Eurasian Economic Commission (EEC), the document concerns a device with model number A2289, made by “portable personal computer brand Apple” and running “software version macOS 10.15.”
+This backs up an earlier clue that came in the form of a leaked regulatory filing for an upcoming MacBook Pro.
+Filed with the Eurasian Economic Commission (EEC) in January, the document concerns a device with model number A2289, made by “portable personal computer brand Apple” and running “software version macOS 10.15.”
 That’s the current software, otherwise known as Catalina.

 The fact that the report was filed with the Eurasian Economic Commission lends credence to the idea that a release date is coming sooner rather than later.
 Similar filings revealed the existence of new iPads in July 2019, and they were released less than two months later in September 2019; it’s the same story with the MacBook Air and Pro — revealed in June 2019, updated in July.